 Memcached is a single-threaded daemon which handles network requests sequentially (at any given time, the cache daemon is actively working only on one request).
 This makes for a simple and efficient implementation, at the expense of not allowing it to scale on multi-CPU systems.
-However, because the execution of individual requests is very fast and the operating system handles network data transmission asynchronously while requests are being executed. the overall performance Memcached is often more than sufficient for its purpose.
+However, because the execution of individual requests is very fast and the operating system handles network data transmission asynchronously while requests are being overall performance executed. the of Memcached is often more than sufficient for its purpose.